 On the Celestron hand controller I validate the time and do the Quick Align to start up the mount.
+In the INDI Control Panel I disconnect and then reconnect the mount to make sure tracking is enabled.
 I use the hand controller to slew to a bright star to check the focus on the camera since decent focus is required for plate solving.
 I usually run a Capture and Solve with Sync before starting the polar alignment utility to make sure plate solving is working.
 How ever I move things around I put the mount back into the home position, with the hand controller, before starting the polar alignment in Ekos (important to note if the clutches are released to move to the home position I will have to restart the mount and the Ekos profile).
 There is a routine on the Celestron hand controller to return the mount to the Home position, on my controller it is under Menu -> Utilities -> Home Position -> Goto.

 In the Alignment Tab in Ekos select Polar Alignment and set the exposure length, gain, direction, and slew speed.
 The settings I typically use are 5 seconds for the exposure length, 100 for the gain, the direction is set to west, and the speed is set to 8x.